 - Begin another Diatom bloom

-- Fuel the existing Diatoms and extend the life of the bloom
+- Fuel the existing Diatom bloom and extend the time

 What Is Brown Diatom Algae?